 Judgments and estimates are principally made in the following decisions:

-- Provisions and other short term liabilities - Accounting treatment of lawsuit against Telia Company - Going concern assumption in view of liquidation of the company c) Foreign currency

-The estimates and underlying assumptions are reviewed on an ongoing basis.
+- Going concern assumption in view of liquidation of the company - The estimates and underlying assumptions are reviewed on an ongoing basis.

 The consolidated financial statements have been prepared on the historical cost basis.